 Slow cooked leg of lamb fills your home with mouthwatering aromas.
-It’s one of winter’s great pleasures when it is cold outside, and you have slow roasted lamb gently cooking away in the background while you potter around.
+It’s one of winter’s great pleasures when it is cold outside, and you have a slow roasted leg of lamb gently cooking away in the background while you potter around.

-Winter is a time for slowing down, keeping warm inside and pottering around doing odd jobs around the house, or maybe just curling up with a good book in front of the fire.
+Winter is a time for slowing down, keeping warm inside and strolling around doing odd jobs around the house, or maybe just curling up with a good book in front of the fire.
 Imagine a relaxing day, together with slow roasted lamb just gently cooking away in the background.

 Lamb is one of the most consumed meats on the planet.
 It’s not just the Southern European, Middle Eastern and North African countries which consume lamb in large quantities.
 Many Northern Asian countries are also increasing their consumption of lamb.

 Lamb Consumption Around the World

 Whenever you drive in rural areas in New Zealand or Australia, you will see huge flocks of sheep dotting the landscape.
 In the case of Australia, many of those sheep are for wool production, and no, they are not the same breeds of sheep used for meat production.

 So, I was shocked to read China is, in fact, the world’s largest producer of sheep for meat production!
 And the European Union is number two (okay, that’s actually many countries), Australia number three and New Zealand number four.

 The two largest exporters (90% of all exports) are Australia (mainly to the US/Middle East) and New Zealand (mainly to the European Union/UK/China).
 So while they may not be the biggest producers, your slow roasted leg of lamb is likely coming from one of these two countries!